rrobinett/wsprdaemon/README.md

 In addition WD can be configured to, at the same time, create graphs of the background noise level for display on the computer running WD and/or at [graphs.wsprnet.org](http://graphs.wsprnet.org).

-WD can run on almost any Debian Linux system and is tested on Stretch and Buster for Raspberry Pi 3 and 4, and Ubuntu 18.04LTS on x86.
+WD can run on almost any Debian Linux system and is tested on the buster OS for Raspberry Pi 3 and 4, and Ubuntu 22.04 LTS on x86.
 A Pi 3b can decode 14+ bands; a Pi 4 can decode 30+ bands.

 ## Greenfield Installation

-On a Raspberry Pi, install as user 'pi'.
+On a Raspberry Pi running buster, install as the default user 'pi'.

 On other Debian/Ubuntu servers, create a `wsprdaemon` user to install and run WD on your system.
 That user will need `sudo` access for installation, and auto sudo permissions is needed if WD is configured to display graphics on the server's own web page.